It's News to Me: Newsmaker round

 In this round, eyewitnesses or participants involved with news events in the past or present would play a game similar to "I've Got a Secret".
 The panelists would question the newsmaker to determine the identity of the news event.
 If the panel failed to identify the event, the newsmaker would receive $100.

 Broadcast history

 The first episode aired as a one-off special May 11, 1951.

-In mid-1951, CBS was forced to cancel its popular dramedy The Goldbergs after its creator Gertrude Berg refused to cooperate with the Hollywood blacklist and General Foods withdrew its sponsorship.
-The first show commissioned to replace The Goldbergs was the game show Who's Whose; Who's Whose proved to be such a disaster that it was pulled from the air after a single episode.
-It's News to Me was put into production to fill the same time slot, making its debut July 2.).
-It's News to Me ran until September 12, 1953.
-The show returned July 9 to August 27, 1954 as a summer replacement for Person to Person.
+In mid-1951, CBS cancelled its popular dramedy The Goldbergs after its creator Gertrude Berg refused to cooperate with the Hollywood blacklist and General Foods withdrew its sponsorship.
+The first show commissioned to replace The Goldbergs was the panel game show Who's Whose; Who's Whose proved to be such a disaster that it was pulled from the air after a single episode.
+It's News to Me was put into production to fill the same time slot, making its debut July 2.
+The show's ratings were weak enough that by autumn of that year CBS asked sponsor General Foods to replace it with a stronger show.
+It's News to Me surrendered its time slot to Claudia, The Story of a Marriage on March 31, 1952.
+After several more moves, It's News to Me ended its initial run on September 12, 1953.
+The show then returned July 9 to August 27, 1954, as a summer replacement for Person to Person.